Porkbutts/finance.adriant.io/_posts/2020-05-22-buy-saas-companies-during-the-pandemic.md

 ---
 layout: post
 title: Buy SaaS companies during the pandemic
-categories: stocks
+categories: investing
-tags: stocks tech saas covid-19
+tags: stocks options tech saas covid19 opinion trending
 ---

 During the Covid-19 pandemic, certain industries have been hit harder than others.
 Many companies in the retail, airline, oil and banking industries are all down more than 50% from their 2020 highs in February.
 But while the Covid-19 virus has wreaked havoc on some industries, others such as cloud software and biopharma are thriving more than ever.